 - Disclosure of Lead-Based Hazards (PDF) – notifies tenants of the existence of lead-based paint or other materials (required for properties built before 1978)

 - Flood Hazard Area Disclosure (Word) – states whether the property is in a special flood hazard area.

-- Foreclosure Notice (Word) – the tenant should provide this during the lease if you need to explain that the rental agreement terminates on a specified date.
+- Foreclosure Notice (Word) – the tenant should provide this during the lease if you must explain that the rental agreement terminates on a specified date.

-- Illegal Substance Contamination Disclosure (Word) – notifies the tenant if parts of the property have been contaminated by the manufacturing or storing of an illegal substance (such as methamphetamine)
+- Illegal Substance Contamination Disclosure (Word) – notifies the tenant if parts of the property have been contaminated by the manufacturing or storing of an illicit substance (such as methamphetamine)

 - Mold Disclosure (Word) – notifies the tenant that the property may contain mold and whether the landlord will fix it.

 - Notice of Abandoned Personal Property (Word) – tells the tenant that they left something in the unit when they moved out and need to collect it before it’s thrown out.